Superformula/mobile-test/documentation.md

 - Keeping function parameter count to a minimum.

 ## Slivers
-I created the QR Code page with CustomScrollView taking advantage of all the power of Slivers.
+I created the QR Code page with CustomScrollView taking advantage of the power of Slivers.
 In normal cases I wouldn't use Slivers for simple cases like that, probably I'd prefer just a ListView.
 For this challenge I used Slivers just to show how we can build fancy scrolling with them.

 ## Performance